 This is a very special recipe for me.

-My first ever dream when I was kid was to open a karaage specialty food stand.
+Not only is it my family's recipe, but my first ever dream when I was kid was to open my own karaage specialty food stand.

-At that time (More than 20 years ago), it sounded very strange dream to have, but here now in 21st century, karaage specialty food stands have become the biggest ever in Japan.
+At that time (More than 20 years ago), it sounded like a very strange dream to have, but here now in 21st century, karaage specialty food stands have become the biggest ever in Japan.

-Yet, karaage is still my favourite dish and I could carry on eating it everyday, literally.
+Karaage is still my favourite dish of all time and I could pretty much eat it everyday, literally.

 So what is karaage?